bonnetn/persistentmap/README.md

 Shantanu Kumar wrote in his book `Clojure High Performance Programming`:

 > [...] even though the complexity is O(log32(n)), only 2^32 hash codes can fit into the trie nodes.
-Hence, log32(2^32), which turns out to be 6.4 and is less than 7, is the worst-case complexity and can be considered neat-constant time.
+Hence, log32(2^32), which turns out to be 6.4 and is less than 7, is the worst-case complexity and can be considered near-constant time.

 Space complexity: `O(n)`